Gorenstein simplices with a given $\delta$-polynomial: Preliminaries

 It is well known that the $\delta$-polynomial of the lattice simplex $\Delta$ can be computed as follows: \begin{Lemma} Let $\Delta$ be a lattice simplex of dimension $d$ whose $\delta$-polynomial equals $1+\delta_1 t+\cdots+\delta_{d}t^d$.
 Then for each $i$, we have $\delta_i=\sharp\{\lambda \in \Lambda_\Delta : \textnormal{ht}(\lambda)=i\}$. \end{Lemma}

 Recall that a matrix $A \in \ZZ^{d\times d}$ is $unimodular$ if det($A$)$=\pm 1$.
-For lattice polytopes $\mathcal{P},\mathcal{Q} \subset \RR^d$ of dimension $d$, $\mathcal{P}$ and $\mathcal{Q}$ are called {\em unimodularly equivalent} if there exist a unimodular matrix $U \in \ZZ^{d\times d}$ and an integral vector $\bold{w} \in \RR^d$ such that $\mathcal{Q}=f_U(\mathcal{P})+\bold{w}$, where $f_U$ is the linear transformation in $\RR^d$ defined by $U$, i.e., $f_U(\bold{v})=\bold{v}U$ for all $\bold{v} \in \RR^d$.
+For lattice polytopes $\mathcal{P},\mathcal{Q} \subset \RR^d$ of dimension $d$, $\mathcal{P}$ and $\mathcal{Q}$ are called {\em unimodularly equivalent} if there exist a unimodular matrix $U \in \ZZ^{d\times d}$ and an integral vector $\bold{w} \in \ZZ^d$ such that $\mathcal{Q}=f_U(\mathcal{P})+\bold{w}$, where $f_U$ is the linear transformation in $\RR^d$ defined by $U$, i.e., $f_U(\bold{v})=\bold{v}U$ for all $\bold{v} \in \RR^d$.

 In \cite{BH}, it is shown that there is a bijection between unimodular equivalence classes of $d$-dimensional lattice simplices with a chosen ordering of their vertices and finite subgroups of $(\RR/\ZZ)^{d+1}$ such that the sum of all entries of each element is an integer.
-In particular, two lattice simplices $\Delta$ and $\Delta'$ are unimodularly equivalent if and only if there exists an ordering of their vertices such that $\Lambda_\Delta=\Lambda_{\Delta'}$.
+In particular, two lattice simplices $\Delta$ and $\Delta'$ are unimodularly equivalent if and only if there exist orderings of their vertices such that $\Lambda_\Delta=\Lambda_{\Delta'}$.